-Johor’s Largest Hospital Refuses To Provide Treatment for Singaporean Hit And Run Victim Unless Paid Upfront
+S’porean Man’s Friend Claimed Johor’s Largest Hospital Didn’t Provide Treatment Unless Paid Upfront

-3rd September update: Our original story was based on the comments by the victim’s friend, Joshua De Rozario.
+3rd Sep 2017 update: Our original story was based on the comments by the victim’s friend, Joshua De Rozario.
 He was there at the scene and his comments were published by STOMP.
 Joshua later appeared to have backtracked on what he said and perhaps said some of his statements in an emotional state as he had just witnessed his friend pass away.
-He told the Straits Times that communication barriers may have resulted in the miscommunication.
+He told The Straits Times that communication barriers may have resulted in the miscommunication.

 So bear this in mind when reading this article.
 It was based on Joshua’s original statements, which are not indicative of Malaysia’s emergency services.
 You can read MOH Malaysia’s full statement here that clarifies the whole incident.